jaemin-shin/FedBalancer/README.md

 As an alternative setup, you can use general Ubuntu servers with NVIDIA GPUs.

-Note that you could also run our system and experiemtns on CPUs, which could be a bit slower.
-How to run the experiments on CPUs are instructed below.
+Note that you could also run our system and experiments on CPUs, which could be slower.

 The experimental results on different setup and different GPUs may differ, but the results will derive same conclusions that we stated in our paper.